A Roadmap for Tamed Interactions with Large Language Models: Related Work

 \subsection{SE for AI}

-This paper elaborates on how the introduction of \ac{ai}-powered components within software systems (particularly those relying on \acp{llm}) should be paired with appropriate tools for the development of such software systems that allow for the correct use of such \ac{ai} components.
+This paper elaborates on how the introduction of \ac{ai}-powered components within software systems (\ac{genai}ware), particularly those relying on \acp{llm}, should be paired with appropriate tools for the development of such software systems that allow for the correct use of such \ac{ai} components.
 As mentioned above, realising this potential at scale requires a paradigm shift in how these applications are developed, deployed, and maintained.
-Yet, current practices, often characterised by ad-hoc prompt engineering and fragmented toolchains, hinder productivity, reproducibility, and the development of robust, enterprise-grade \ac{ai}-powered applications~\cite{DBLP:conf/cain/BarnettKTB024,DBLP:conf/icse-seip/NaharKBPZB25,DBLP:conf/icse/Shao0S00025}.
+Yet, current practices, often characterised by ad-hoc prompt engineering and fragmented toolchains, hinder productivity, reproducibility, and the development of robust, enterprise-grade \ac{genai}ware~\cite{DBLP:conf/cain/BarnettKTB024,DBLP:conf/icse-seip/NaharKBPZB25,DBLP:conf/icse/Shao0S00025}.
+Empirical studies show that developers struggle to engineer \ac{genai}ware in practice, with low resolution rates for prompt-related issues and long debugging cycles, highlighting the lack of appropriate abstractions for structuring interactions~\cite{DBLP:journals/tosem/ChenGCZL25,DBLP:journals/corr/abs-2503-02400,DBLP:journals/pacmse/LiangLRM25}.

 A range of tools and approaches has been proposed to facilitate the development of AI-based software systems, including libraries for prompt templating, retrieval tools that integrate semantic search, and plug-ins for AI-assisted coding.
 These tools address specific aspects of AI integration, such as handling prompts~\cite{DBLP:journals/corr/abs-2503-02400,DBLP:journals/pacmse/LiangLRM25}, leveraging curated data through techniques like RAG~\cite{DBLP:conf/cain/BarnettKTB024,DBLP:conf/icse/Shao0S00025}, and embedding AI capabilities within traditional software workflows.
 However, existing solutions often treat these components in isolation.
 In contrast, our approach seeks to provide a more unified framework that considers \emph{prompts} and \emph{data}, alongside \emph{code}, as first-class citizens in the software development process.